CSE-5472-Team-8/ReGen/README.md

 ```
 Enter the number of clusters to attack (0 - 1): 1

-You selected 1 clusters to display.
+You selected 1 clusters to attack.
 Is that correct?
 (Y/N): y

 Cluster ID: 0
 A professional portrait of a man in a dark suit and blue shirt, with a friendly smile and neatly combed hair against a plain white background.